saaahil02/Eventify/README.md

 Open GIt bash .

+cd path/to/Eventify         # Navigate to your project

+git pull origin main        # Sync with the remote repository

+# Make your changes here

-git add .
+git add .                   # Stage all changes

 git status

-git commit -m "changes updated"
+git commit -m "Added user profiles and fixed login bug"  # Commit with a clear message

-git puch origin main
+git push origin main        # Push the changes